webmonger/Docs.SessionSecurity/source/index.rst

 The NWebsec.SessionSecurity library improves ASP.NET session security by enforcing a strong binding between an authenticated user's identity and the user's session identifier.

 You'll find the library on NuGet: `NWebsec.SessionSecurity <http://nuget.org/packages/NWebsec.SessionSecurity/>`_.
-You can also get it under Releases".
+You can also get it under `Releases <https://github.com/NWebsec/NWebsec.SessionSecurity/releases>`_ over at GitHub.

 To learn more about how it works, see :doc:`Authenticated-session-identifiers`.
 To see how it's configured, refer to :doc:`Configuring-session-security`.